Dice control: Controlled shooting

 The concept of "controlled shooting" goes beyond simply "setting the dice" prior to shooting.
-It purports to involve limiting the rotational characteristics of the dice.
+It purports to limit the rotation of the dice during the roll.
 The theory is that if the dice are properly gripped and tossed at the correct angle they will land just before the back wall of the craps table, then gently touch the wall, greatly increasing the probability of their remaining on the same axis.
-If executed properly and consistently this technique would be able to change the game's long-term odds from the house's favor to the player's favor.
+If executed properly and consistently this technique would be able to shift the game's long-term odds from the house's favor to the player's favor.

-Notable proponents of dice control

-Chris Pawlicki (author of Get The Edge At Craps: How to Control the Dice) explains the math and science behind dice control.
-Stanford Wong, well-known advantage player and gaming author, also discusses dice control in his book Wong on Dice.
-Pawlicki and Jerry L. Patterson co-developed PARR (Patterson Rhythm Roll) in 1997, which claims to be the first course on how to set and control dice.

-Debate over dice control

 Jim Klimesh, director of casino operations for Indiana's Empress Casino Hammond believes it is sometimes possible to control the dice with certain throws that do not hit the back wall of the craps table.
 One example is the "army blanket roll", named after the playing surface of the dice games of American servicemen during World War II.
 In the army blanket roll, a player sets the dice on an axis and gently rolls or slides them down the table.
 If the shooter is successful, the dice will not leave the axis they are rolled on and will come to rest before hitting the back wall.
 A successful shooter would affect the odds significantly.

-But most casinos require that the dice touch the wall in order for a throw to be valid.
-The chances of altering the odds when the dice bounce off a surface of rubber pyramids are much slimmer, no matter what axis the dice were on before they hit.
+In most craps tables, the inside vertical wall is lined with a foam rubber surface patterned to ensure the dice rebound in a random manner.
+Since most casinos require the dice must touch the wall and bounce off a surface of rubber pyramids for a throw to be valid, the chances of adequately controlling the roll sufficient to alter the odds are much slimmer, no matter what axis the dice were on before they hit.
+In some casinos, a string which the shooter must clear is stretched across the center of the craps table, at a height just less than the size of the dice used, which effectively eliminates many controlled rolling strategies.
 Dice control proponents advocate a throw that gently bounces off of the back wall and comes to rest after barely touching it.

-Experiments have been conducted on the subject of dice control, with inconclusive results.
+Notable proponents

+John Scarne describes several methods of controlled dice rolling in Scarne on Dice (1974), along with strategies to detect or defeat them.

+Chris Pawlicki (author of Get The Edge At Craps: How to Control the Dice) explains the math and science behind dice control.
+Pawlicki and Jerry L. Patterson co-developed PARR (Patterson Rhythm Roll) in 1997, which claims to be the first course on how to set and control dice.

+Stanford Wong, well-known advantage player and gaming author, also discusses dice control in his book Wong on Dice (2005).

+Experimentation

+Early experiments conducted on the subject of dice control had inconclusive results.
+In a more sophisticated study published in 2020, a purpose-built dice-throwing machine failed to achieve any significant advantages under several scenarios, casting serious doubt on the potential for dice control to be successfully practiced by humans.